WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/intro.md

 -   **Explore the data:** Compare the greenhouse gas emission reduction estimates between counties and practices.

--   **Calculate your estimate:** Input your county, practice, and number of acres to implement the practice on to build a downloadable report of your estimated greenhouse gas mitigation potential.
+-   **Calculate your estimate:** Input your county, practice, and acreage to build a downloadable report of your estimated greenhouse gas mitigation potential.

--   **Understand your impact:** Convert your reduced emissions to the equivalent amount of CO2 emissions from driving cars, consuming gasoline, and charging smartphones.
+-   **Understand your impact:** Convert your reduced emissions to the equivalent from home energy use, consuming gasoline, charging smartphones, and more!

 **Look for
 <img src="img/question.png" height="30" alt="Question mark icon" /> for